 For simplicity's sake, we just call ourself queer.
 That, at least, we have a clear majority rule on.Question: What's your "real" name?

 Rogan: My real name is Rogan Lee.
 Our real name is LB Lee.
 What are you really getting at here?

-Sneak: That's not the name we were born with... but unless you're writing us a check, we're not going to give you that name, because it belonged to our dead original girl, and it's really, REALLY weird to get called a dead person's name.
+Sneak: That's not the name we were born with... but we're not going to give you that name, because it belonged to our dead original girl, and it's really, REALLY weird to get called a dead person's name.